ACCA Registered

 Next Steps

-5. Plan your UK exit — understand the Statutory Residence Test and choose the right company structure
+5. Plan your UK exit.
+Understand the Statutory Residence Test, choose the right company structure, and run through our free HMRC compliance checklist.

 Frequently Asked Questions